 We hold certain actively traded marketable equity securities, which subjects the Company to fluctuations in the fair market value of its investment portfolio based on current market price.
-The recorded value of marketable equity securities increased to \$10.0 million at December 31, 2022 from \$8.0 million at December 31, 2021.
-The increase resulted from an increase in the market value of the portfolio of approximately \$1.1 million and purchases of marketable securities totaling approximately \$0.9 million.
-There were no sales of marketable equity securities during the year.
-A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$1.0 million.
+The recorded value of marketable equity securities increased to \$10.8 million at December 31, 2023 from \$10.0 million at December 31, 2022.
+The increase resulted from an increase in the market value of the portfolio of approximately \$0.8 million.
+During 2023, we also sold \$0.3 million of marketable equity, with realized gains on sales totaling approximately \$0.2 million.
+A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$1.1 million.
 For additional information with respect to the marketable equity securities, see Item 8, Note 4 to the Consolidated Financial Statements.